HallaSurvivor/Blog/_posts/2022-07-11-efficient-embedding-followup.md

 relaxed post based on an [mse question][1] I answered the other day.
 Nature is healing ^_^.

-This post was asking about the smallest set certain groups can faithfully act on.
+This post was asking about the smallest set on which certain groups can faithfully act.
 I actually wrote about this same idea almost exactly a year ago in a blog post [here][2], and while answering this question I remembered that I wanted to follow up on that post.
 I mentioned some asymptotic result at the end of it that's super hard to use, and I was sure I could get a more legible result if I wanted to[^1].

-Well, when I saw this post I was reminded that I want to!
+Well, when answering this question I was reminded that I want to!

 ---